 7. Comparing loss of a bulb in series and parallel.
 Connect two bulbs in series.
 Gently pull one bulb out of it's socket (to simulate a bulb burning out).
 Note what happens to the circuit.
 Now wire them in parallel, and gently pull out one of the bulbs from the socket.
 Note what happens to the circuit.

-QuestionAnswer on the Data/Question sheet.a) What happened to the series circuit when you pulled out the bulb?
+a) What happened to the series circuit when you pulled out the bulb?
 What happened to the parallel circuit?
 Can you give an explanation for these effects?